fsantanar/cpu_health_checks/README.md

 Note: If you choose this option, make sure to add the cpu-health-checks directory to your PYTHONPATH environment variable to be able to run the modules from any folder.

+If you have pip installed the cpu_health_checks package you would be able to import it using statements like `import cpu_health_checks.cpu_health as cpu_health`, `import cpu_health_checks.utilities as utilities`, and `import cpu_health_checks.tests.test_checks as test_checks.
+If you have git cloned the package you would also be able to run the main module directly by doing "python path/to/cpu_health_package/cpu_health.py" replacing "path/to/cpu_health_package/" with the actual package where the package is located.

 ## Usage
 The CPU Health Checks package provides a flexible and easy-to-use interface for monitoring your CPU health.
 Here's an overview of how to use the package and what results you can expect.